-Regularization of stay is the third priority need and is deeply interconnected with the others, as the current arrangements contribute to a high level of uncertainty, and risks associated with irregular entry or irregular stay, including exploitation and trafficking.
+Regularization of stay is the third priority need.
+It is deeply interconnected with the others, as the current arrangements contribute to a high level of uncertainty, as well as exposing people to the risks associated with irregular entry or irregular stay, including exploitation and trafficking.

 Priority needs Access to work Access to housing Regularization of stay Provide for my family back ...
-Food Access to health Documents Family Reunification Access to education No need Transportation Other Material support Counseling Access to justice
+Food Access to health Documents Family Reunification Access to education No need Transportation Other Material support Counseling